 Gum and bone surgeries may be necessary for a number of common dental problems.
 Gum health is seriously jeopardized by gum disorders, including periodontitis and gingivitis.
 These disorders have the potential to cause tooth loss if the bone supporting the teeth deteriorates without treatment.

 The gums and surrounding bone may also be affected by other conditions, such as severe traumas, birth abnormalities, or extensive dental decay.
-In these situations, bone and gum surgery becomes necessary to rejuvenate and repair these tissues, regaining both appearance and functionality.
+In these situations, bone and gum surgery becomes necessary to repair these tissues, regaining both appearance and functionality.

 Link Between Gum and Bone Health and Oral Well-being